phantasmlabs/phantasm/README.md

 the form of code, design, or documentation, please read our [Contributing Guidelines](.github/CONTRIBUTING.md).

+Phantasm is licensed under the GNU General Public License v3.0.
+By contributing to the project, you agree to license your contributions under the same license.
+For more information, please read our [License](LICENSE).

 ## Disclaimer

 Phantasm is still in its early stages of development.
 Therefore, use it at your